JieJieNiu/-Wind-Nowcasting-in-Unobserved-Regions/README.md

 </p>

 ## 📜 Citation
-For the processed dataset we use, please contact s.mehrkanoon@uu.nl for further information.
+For requesting the processed dataset we use, please contact s.mehrkanoon@uu.nl for further information.

 ## 📜 Citation
 If you use this code, please cite: